MicrosoftDocs/customer-insights/ci-docs/permissions.md

 - Create measures using the **Measures** page (only *Build your own*).
 Can only create measures on tables that have a relationship path to customer profiles.

 > [!NOTE]
 > The marketing contributor role is only available in business unit enabled environments.
-Users can only access tables that have a relationship with customer profiles.
+Users can only create segments and measures from tables that have a direct relationship with customer profiles.
+> Note that the marketing contributor role has limited functionality in some areas compared to the contributor role.

 ## Contributor